MHickey2/Where-Evil-Dwells/README.md

 <br/>

 ### Deploying to Heroku <a name="heroku"></a>
 - After registering on the Heroku site, you can see the dashboard.
 You can select 'New' and then click 'Create new app'.
-You need to pick a unique name for your app, it will let you know if it is free to use.
+You need to pick a unique name for your app, it will let you know if it is  to available to use.
 - Select your region and create your app.
 - Go to the settings tab and scroll until you find the config vars section and pick 'Reveal config vars', in this case I added 'PORT' into the key field and added '8000' into the value field and click 'add'.